 The novel coronavirus disease of 2019 (COVID-19) has created significant economic disruption and uncertainty around the world.
-COVID-19 adversely impacted our operating results during 2020 with an estimated negative impact to net income of approximately \$2,000 or \$0.12 per diluted share, primarily as a result of overall disruptions in supply chains impacting both commercial and government/defense markets, revenue declines in oil and gas and international industrial markets, and an approximately one-month closure of our China facility during the first quarter of 2020 as mandated by the Chinese government.
-This negative impact was partially offset by increased demand for our medical batteries, especially those used in ventilators, respirators and infusion pumps.
-While the Chinese government has lifted the suspension of business operations in China and we have maintained normal business operations at all our other facilities throughout the pandemic, the extent to which COVID-19 may further impact our business is uncertain and will depend on many evolving factors which we continue to monitor but cannot predict, including the duration and scope of the pandemic and actions taken by governments, businesses and individuals in response to the pandemic.
+COVID-19 adversely impacted our operating results during 2021 with an estimated negative impact to sales and operating profit of \$11,000 and \$4,500, respectively, primarily as a result of overall disruptions in supply chains and operations impacting both commercial and government/defense markets.
+While we have maintained normal business operations at all our facilities throughout the year, the supply chain disruptions including increased lead times on key components experienced within our business and by our customers, impacted our work schedules and timing of shipments.
+The lingering impact of these conditions on our business is uncertain and will depend on many evolving factors which we continue to monitor but cannot predict, including the duration and scope of the pandemic and its variants, resulting actions taken by governments, businesses and individuals, and the flow-through impact on operations and supply chains.
 Potential effects of COVID-19 that may adversely impact our future business include limited availability and/or increased cost of raw materials and components used in our products, reduced demand and/or pricing for our products, inability of our customers to pay for our products or remain solvent, and reduced availability of our workforce.
 Prolonged adverse effects of COVID-19 on our business could result in the impairment of long-lived assets including goodwill and other intangible assets.
-Further, we cannot predict all possible adverse effects the COVID-19 pandemic may cause as a result of which there may be adverse effects in addition to those described in this Risk Factor.
+Further, we cannot predict all possible adverse effects the COVID-19 pandemic may cause.
+Consequently, there may be adverse effects in addition to those described in this Risk Factor.
 While we continue to closely monitor the developments surrounding COVID-19 and take actions when possible to mitigate the business risks involved, the potential effects of COVID-19 on our business, alone or taken together, may pose a material risk to our future operating results and financial condition.